Bhargav19-root/docs/links/link-preview.md

 **Twitter Cards:**
 - Different format from Facebook/OG
 - Summary or Summary with Large Image
-- LinkUTM may support Twitter-specific tags
+- linkutm may support Twitter-specific tags

 **LinkedIn Rich Media:**
 - Optimized for professional context